Akram-Adam/Volunteering-platform/README.md

         Dynamic Role Assignment:
                 Users can switch between roles from their dashboard.
                 Manage requests and opportunities within a single account.

 ## Challenges Faced
+        1.Role-Based Redirection Complexity:
+                Designing a seamless experience for users with multiple roles required extensive testing.
 ## How it works:
         1- Clone Github Repository: https://github.com/Akram-Adam/Volunteering-platform.git
         2- npm install